Can AI replace your QA team? What works in 2026

 For startups under 50 engineers: start with AI testing tools and skip hiring QA automation engineers.
 A tool like Zerocheck costs $2K-$10K/year versus $150K+ for a QA hire.
 When your product complexity demands dedicated quality strategy (usually around 50+ engineers or after a significant production incident), hire a QA lead who focuses on strategy and exploratory testing while AI handles execution.

 Can AI replace your QA team?
-What actually works in 2026
+What works in 2026